Rotten Tomatoes Tomatometer & Popcornmeter Score Scraper

 What It Does

-The scraper discovers titles via the RT sitemap (tens of thousands of movies and TV series) and extracts structured score data from each detail page.
-For targeted runs, pass a list of specific RT URLs directly and skip the sitemap entirely.
+The scraper discovers titles via the RT sitemap (tens of thousands of movies and TV series) by default and extracts structured score data from each detail page.
+For targeted runs, either pass startUrls to skip the sitemap for a single run, or set discovery: "urls" with a urls list to run in a dedicated direct-URL discovery mode (ported from the decommissioned rotten-tomatoes-scraper).

 Data comes from three embedded JSON blobs per page — the media scorecard, the JSON-LD schema block, and the where-to-watch affiliate list — so it's stable and doesn't depend on CSS selectors that change with redesigns.